 The southern lapwing (Vanellus chilensis) is a wader in the order Charadriiformes.
 It is a common and widespread resident throughout South America, except in densely forested regions (e.g. most of the Amazon), the higher parts of the Andes and the arid coast of a large part of western South America.
 This bird is particularly common in the basin of the Rio de la Plata.
 It has also been spreading through Central America in recent years.
 The attached image was taken in Altos del Maria in Panama.

 The blue-throated toucanet (Aulacorhynchus caeruleogularis) is a near-passerine bird living in the mountain forests of Costa Rica, Panama and far northwestern Colombia.
 Image taken in Altos del Maria, Panama.

-Rufous motmot (Baryphthengus martii) is a near-passerine bird which is a resident breeder in rain forests from northeastern Honduras south to western Ecuador, northeastern Bolivia, and southwestern Brazil.
-The attached image was taken in Altos del Maria, Panama.
+The scaled pigeon (Patagioenas speciosa) is a large New World tropical dove.
+It is a resident breeder from southern Mexico south to western Ecuador, southern Brazil, northern Argentina, and Trinidad.
+The attached image was taken in Panama.

 The grey-necked wood rail or grey-cowled wood rail (Aramides cajaneus) known here as cotara chiricote, chiricote, cotara caracolera, rascón de cuello gris, poponé, chilacoa colinegra, cocaleca or chiricoca.
 Image taken in Azuero, Panama.